kpearson/dotfiles/Sublime Text 2/Packages/GitGutter/README.md

 Default settings should not be modified, as they are overwritten when GitGutter updates.
 Instead, you should copy the relevant settings into GitGutter's user settings file.

 #### Non Blocking Mode
-By default, GitGutter runs in the same thread which can block if it starts to perform slowly.
-Usually this isn't a problem but depending on the size of your file or repo it can be.
-If you set `non_blocking` to `true` then GitGutter will run in a seperate thread and will not block.
+When set to `true` then GitGutter will run in a seperate thread and will not block.
 This does cause a slight delay between when you make a modification and when the icons update in the gutter.
-This is a ***Sublime Text 3 only feature***, ST2 users can turn off live mode if performance is an issue.

 #### Debounce Delay
 When using non_blocking mode, delay update of gutter icons by the following amount (in milliseconds).
 Useful for performance issues.
 Default 1000 (1 second).